Congress Provides Retirement Account Tax Relief for 2020 but Creates Complexity and Record Keeping Burdens

 By: Robert S. Schwartz, Esq.

 The Coronavirus Aid, Relief, and Economic Security Act (the “Act”) became law on March 27, 2020.
 The Act mainly targets many of the adverse effects of coronavirus.
 One big adverse effect has been the loss of paychecks, or their substantial reduction, for millions of families.
-Act Section 2202 provides relief from what otherwise could be adverse tax consequences of using accumulated retirement benefits as a source of cash to pay bills.
-Another adverse effect of coronavirus has been substantial reductions in values of retirees’ IRA, Section 401(k) and similar employee contribution oriented retirement accounts.
-Act Section 2203 provides relief from what otherwise could be the adverse tax consequences of not liquidating account investments in order to draw out cash to satisfy the year’s required minimum distribution (“RMD”) amount.
+Act Section 2202 provides relief from what otherwise often are the adverse tax consequences of using accumulated retirement benefits as a source of cash to pay bills.
+Another adverse effect of coronavirus has been reductions in values of retirees’ IRA, Section 401(k) and similar employee contribution oriented retirement accounts compared to December 31, 2019.
+Most often holders sell retirement account investments to raise RMD cash.
+Act Section 2203 provides relief from what otherwise would be the adverse tax consequence of a 50% excise tax for not drawing out sufficient cash to satisfy a year’s required minimum distribution (“RMD”) amount.

 A coronavirus-related distribution means one or more 2020 distributions totaling not more than $100,000 from an eligible retirement plan account and/or an IRA made to (1) an individual who is diagnosed with the virus SARS–CoV–2 or with coronavirus disease 2019 (COVID–19) by a test approved by the Centers for Disease Control and Prevention, or, (2) an individual whose spouse or a dependent is so diagnosed, or (3) an individual “who experiences adverse financial consequences as a result of being quarantined, being furloughed or laid off or having work hours reduced due to such virus or disease, being unable to work due to lack of child care due to such virus or disease, closing or reducing hours of a business owned or operated by the individual due to such virus or disease.…” Let’s denominate these as “The Three Ways.”

 Section 2202 contains other taxpayer favorable, but complex, provisions for coronavirus-related distributions.
 Only general observations make any sense.
-There is no substitute for getting specific tax advice when doing 2020 income taxes.
+There is no substitute for getting specific tax planning advice.
 Section 2202 indicates that federal income taxes are due on 2020 coronavirus-related distributions, but total 2020 distributions are spread equally over the 2020, 2021 and 2022 Form 1040.
 The spread effect often will be that the distributee will be paying income taxes at a lower tax rate compared to having to include all of the 2020 distributed amount in 2020 taxable income.
 As if to demonstrate just how varied are the tax situations of the tens of millions of Form 1040 filers, however, Section 2202 permits taxpayers to include all of the 2020 distributions as income on their 2020 Form 1040s.
 For a relative few this choice is going to be more income tax efficient than three-year spreading.
-One can further observe that state income tax rules for 2020 are not going to be the same as these Section 2202 rules, unless a given income taxing state independently adopts them, already excludes retirement plan and IRA distributions from state taxable income, such as New Jersey, but only to a ceiling amount, or if the state’s income tax system largely conforming to the federal system embraces these rules, such as the New York State system might embrace these rules.
+One can further observe that state income tax rules for 2020 are not going to be the same as these Section 2202 rules, unless a given income taxing state independently adopts them, already excludes retirement plan and IRA distributions from state taxable income, such as New Jersey might for in-service distributions, up to $100,000 like Section 2202’s, or if the state’s income tax system largely conforming to the federal system embraces these rules, such as the New York State system might embrace these rules.

 Contemporaneously preparing and keeping written records for at least seven years that can serve as strong evidence of coronavirus-related distributions becomes a must for any working person who decides to take 2020 retirement or IRA account coronavirus-related distributions.
 How else, for example, will a worker who changes jobs and wants to make additional contributions to his or her new employer’s 401(k) plan be able to prove entitlement to make additional contributions allowed by Section 2202?
 Lastly, Section 2202 is unclear about whether the permitted extra retirement plan contributions also reduce the amount of coronavirus-related distributions taxable income.
-IRS guidance is welcome about this obviously important consideration.
-If guidance allows for reduced taxable income to the extent of timely additional contributions, then good record keeping becomes all the more critical because, in general, taxpayers have the burden of proof on all matters of fact.
+IRS guidance set forth in Notice 2020-50 (posted June 19, 2020) decides in favor of taxable income.
+Consequently, a distributee will need extra funds from somewhere to take 100% advantage of the additional retirement contributions rule.

-The experienced attorneys at Herold Law, P.A., can be of service to you if you find yourself mystified by what you are reading or hearing in the media, or finding on other internet sites, or you are told things by administrators that do not square with what you believe the law allows for or does not allow for.
+As of the time of writing, Congress might enact further tax relief later this year, and the President is open to signing.
+The experienced attorneys at Herold Law, P.A., can be of service to you if you find yourself mystified by what you are reading or hearing in the media or finding on other internet sites or newsletters, by IRS Notices 2020-50 and 2020-51, or by what you are told by administrators that does not square with what you believe CARES Section 2202 or 2203 allows for.
 Among them is Robert S. Schwartz, Esq., who may be reached at 908-647-1022 or contacted at [email protected].